Andrei0872/my-dev-notes/notebooks/javascript.md

 * **LIFO** structure, which is used to store all the execution context created during the code execution

 * JS has a single call stack

+### Debouncing and Throttling

+* techniques to control how many times we allow a function to be executed over time

+#### Debounce

+* execute this function only if X ms have passed without it being executed

+#### Throttle

+* execute this function at most once every X ms

+* don't allow our function to execute more than once every X ms

+* ensures the execution of the function regularly, at least every X ms

 ---